Thursday, 10 April 2014

 In this stage, students planned their contribution to the Holocaust newspaper.
 Students reflected on everything that they had learned about the historical injustices that occurred during the Holocaust.

-During the Coalesce stage, students used information they learned to construct, blend and build new knowledge.
 Students reexamined their inquiry question and began the important work of constructing and building information (Read with a Question in Mind - p.
 123 - Comprehension & Collaboration – Inquiry Circles in Action by Stephanie Harvey & Harvey Daniels).

 Other lessons included synthesizing information from a variety of sources & citing sources.